-Managing the information require to report compliance can be tedious and time consuming.
+Managing the information required to report compliance can be tedious and time consuming.
 The Adiona Compliance module can help you manage your compliance documents and track their status through the life cycle of the project .

 Manage Subcontractor Compliance Documents

 The prime contractor typically needs to track multiple compliance documents for each subcontractor and supplier working on the project.
 The compliance summary provides a quick view of the status of the compliance items that are being tracked and the ability to quickly view any document.

 Many compliance documents such as insurance could expire before the activity is complete and must be renewed.
 Status indicators will indicate when the expiration date is approaching and email notifications can be scheduled as needed.
 You have access to current and previous versions of each document.

 A default template of compliance items is included to help you get started.
 You can remove any of the default and create custom items to meet your specific requirements.

 Certified Payroll reporting is a requirement of most federal construction contracts.
 Prime contractors and subcontractors must provide the contracting agency a copy of all payrolls providing the information required by current wage regulations and must certify that the information is accurate and complete.